Know Your Ticks (FAQ)Reading time: 2 minutes

 - Do not squeeze the body of the tick or use a match, petroleum jelly or alcohol as this may cause the tick to inject fluid back into the bite, increasing the chances of an infection.

-- Place the tick(s) in a clean container and send the tick into either a lab, physician or veterinarian so the species can be identified.
+- Place the tick(s) in a clean container and send the tick to either a lab, physician or veterinarian so the species can be identified.